top of page

 The Process

 The production of songs is a process that involves many engaging steps.
-It’s an exciting and fun atmosphere, allowing our young people to express themselves artistically, work together as a team, represent their identities, face their fears, and build confidence.
-The song production process involves three phases: beatmaking/producing, songwriting, and recording.
+It’s an exciting and fun atmosphere.
+It allows our young people to express themselves artistically, work together as a team, represent their identities and cultures, face their fears, be vulnerable and build confidence.

-Beatmaking & Producing: Where Technical Skills Meet Creativity
+Beatmaking & Producing: Technical Skills Meet Creativity

 In most cases in popular music, the beat is the foundation of a song.
 The students will learn how to use a Digital Audio Workstation (DAW) to sequence beats.
 Through the music language of MIDI, they will record drums, virtual instruments, keyboards, synthesizers, samples, bass, and more to layer and create fully produced beats.
 They will learn basic music theory, audio production tools and concepts.
-Technical aspects of producing such as tempo/BPM (beats per measure), using a grid and metronome will be learned as well.
+Technical aspects of producing such as tempo/BPM (beats per measure), quantization, using a grid and metronome will be learned as well.

-We will also cover the process of creating an arrangement for a song, including parts such as the intro, verse, chorus, bridge, and outro.
+We will cover the process of creating an arrangement for a song, including parts such as the intro, verse, chorus, bridge, and outro.
 This piece emphasizes the importance of going beyond the "beatmaker" phase, truly encouraging the visionary "producer" role.
 A music producer leads the song creation process and oversees the project from start to finish.
 Students will learn beatmaking as it relates to producing and how they work together in-studio.

 *Tufawon is trained in Ableton Live and will use it to create with students.
 It's an incredibly intuitive program to create with.

-Vocals & Poetry Blended Over Beats
+Songwriting & Recording: Vocals & Poetry Over Beats

 Songwriters come in many forms.
 They are powerful voices globally and deliver profound messages to the world.
-The healing power of songwriting dates back to our ancestors who sang songs traditionally to heal, uplift, and guide.
+The healing power of songwriting goes back to our ancestors who sang songs traditionally to heal, uplift, and guide.
 In a contemporary setting, today’s songwriters create songs in various forms.
 Some write and sing their own songs, while some write for others.

-We aim to find strength in our youth's voices during this process.
-This is what I teach during the recording sessions.
-We will record all parts of the song(s) with students recording their own original pieces, as well as pieces I help them write.
-They will learn the process of recording vocals, techniques on how to record with a studio microphone, layering their vocals, and completing their parts to the song(s).
-Once every part is recorded, the song recording phase will be complete, and we will have successfully finished the entire workshop.
+We aim to strengthen our youth voices during this phase.
+Tufawon coaches and guides them in finding that vocal strength during Recording.
+We will record all parts of the song(s).
+Students record their own original pieces, parts I help them write, or lyrics their fellow students write for them.
+They will learn the process of recording vocals, and techniques on how to record with a studio microphone.
+They’ll learn how to layer their vocals, and to complete their parts.
+Once everything is recorded, the song recording phase will be finished, and we will have successfully completed the entire workshop.
+It’s a truly transformative experience!

 Celebration & Listening:

-Finalizing songs:
+Finalizing songs

 Skills Learned: